libtracer protocol — version 1 (DRAFT)

 • type byte = 0x06.

-• length field width selected per opt.LL; total payload size MUST match the sum of child NAME TLV sizes.
+• length field width selected per opt.LL; total payload size MUST match the sum of the segment records’ sizes (1 + len each).

 • All multi-byte fields in little-endian per docs/reference/01-data-format.md §frame layout.